victorsanchezarevalo/pymportx/docs/index copia.md

 |`ignoreTxVersion` | Whether to ignore transcript isoforms by removing the version number from the transcriptID after the period ' . ' . |
 |`ignoreAfterBar` |Whether to ignore transcriptID characters after the bar ' / '. |

+Additionally to RSEM; Salmon, Sailfish, and kallisto users have the option to include inferential replicates (DropInfReps = False) of each sample in another matrix.

 ## RSEM
 ---